 The area in the center is the input field for a script, where the actual machine logic is defined.

-- (i) See the Scripting Language manual for a listing of formula elements and operators in scripts. - the script window can be maximized via the icon in the upper right corner.
+1 See the Scripting Language manual for a listing of formula elements and operators in scripts.

 Fig. 20: Add machine - Script